arbyste/jp-mining-note/docs/docs/scripts.md

 - [ShareX](https://getsharex.com/)
 - [Python](https://www.python.org/) (Python 3.10 or above should work)
-- [Anki-Connect](https://ankiweb.net/shared/info/2055492159) (You probably have this installed already if you're using Yomichan or jp-mining-note).
+- [Anki-Connect](https://ankiweb.net/shared/info/2055492159) (You probably have this installed already if you're using Yomitan or jp-mining-note).
 - `hotkey.py` (see below)

 The `hotkey.py` file can be downloaded in any of the following ways: